jenschlot/IBM-Bluemix-DevOps-Documentation/whatsnew/index.md

 ##Multistage deployment

 You can now configure IBM DevOps Services projects to deploy to multiple Bluemix spaces.
 To use multistage deployment, create more than one deployer stage.
-For example, you might configure a stage that deploys to a “Test” space, and another that deploys to a “Production” space.
+For example, you might configure a stage that deploys to a "Test" space, and another that deploys to a "Production" space.